linuxaustralia/constitution_and_policies/privacy_policy.md

 Cookies are small data files transferred onto computers or devices by websites for record-keeping purposes and to enhance functionality on the website.
-No cookies are created or used by the Linux Australia website itself.
+The Linux Australia website creates and uses cookies solely to manage your interaction with the website (your login status for example).

 Browsing the Linux Australia website will typically cause a Google Analytics cookie to be set due to the use of the third party Google Analytics service.